Celebrating Patriotic Holidays

 - Grades: PreK–K, 1–2, 3–5, 6–8

-Students help complete this poem about the flag by choosing words from a word box.
+Complete each rhyme about the American flag by choosing words from a word box.

 Answer questions about the American flag based on the given timeline.

 Students learn about the significance of various American symbols, such as the U.S. flag and the Vietnam Veterans Memorial.

 Inspire students with a lesson in what it means to be a veteran and the symbols, songs, and pledges that define American patriotism.